-Click here to download a copy of the California Journal articles.
+Click here to download a sample set of "I Have!
+Who Has?" cards.

 In addition to the powerpoint presentation, there are two more strategies which we have been unable to fit into session presentations due to time constraints.
 I outline them below.
 Both fall under the category I call "Multi-Day Do Nows".

 MULTI-DAY DO NOW ACTIVITIES

 Multi-Day Do Nows are opening activities that span a number of days.
 Two such activities are included here.